ungoogled-software/ungoogled-chromium-macos/README.md

 * Xcode 12
 * Homebrew
 * Perl (for creating a `.dmg` package)
-* Python 2, specifically 2.7.13 or newer, as `python` in PATH
-* Python 3.5 or newer as `python3` in PATH
 * Node.js

 ### Setting up the build environment